jenskobler/GNPyWrapper.jl/README.md

 ## Installation and Initialization of GNPyWrapper.jl

-1. git clone this repo from ...
+1. git clone this repo
 2. run julia
 3. activate the GNPyWrapper.jl
 4. install julia specifc packages